 Still Poster Show

-This traveling poster exhibit features twelve stunning international size posters of the Still flatties.
+This traveling poster exhibit features twelve stunning international size posters of the Still flatties and a video companion piece that tells the story of how Still was created.

 The posters feature striking images and powerfully communicate how they are Still, sans breasts.
-The poster show will be exhbited in galleries and museums to foster flat visibility and body positivity, and normalize flat.
+The poster show will be exhibited in galleries and museums to foster flat visibility and body positivity, and normalize flat.

 Follow @projectstillme for updates on upcoming exhibitions.